Let The Wind Carry Me Lyrics

 In my high-heeled shoes

-Living for that rock'n'roll dancing scene
+Living for that Rock'n'Roll dancing scene

 Papa says "Leave the girl alone, Mother

-She's looking like a movie queen"
+She's looking like a Movie Queen"

 Papa knows somehow he set me free

-Mama thinks she spoiled me rotten
+Mama thinks she spoilt me rotten

 She blames herself